 Mushara Bush Camp: Our full report

-Opened in 2009, Mushara Bush Camp is the newest property in the Mushara Collection, in addition to Mushara Lodge, Mushara Outpost and Villa Mushara.
-They're all set on the Mushara Reserve, just 10km from the eastern edge of Namibia’s Etosha National Park.
-Owned by Marc and Mariza Pampe, Mushara Bush Camp is specifically designed to offer families a comfortable, affordable base from which to explore Etosha's abundant wildlife.
+Opened in 2009, Mushara Bush Camp is the newest property in the Mushara Collection, a group of lodges set ...... on the private 25km2 Mushara Reserve, just 10km from the eastern edge of Namibia’s Etosha National Park.
+Owned by Marc and Mariza Pampe, this camp is specifically designed to offer families a comfortable, affordable base from which to explore Etosha's abundant wildlife.

 A campfire is a good focal point for guests to enjoy at the end of the day.

-Activities from Mushara Bush Camp focus on morning and afternoon game drives into Etosha National Park with an experienced driver/guide.
+Activities from Mushara Bush Camp, all at extra cost, focus on morning and afternoon game drives into Etosha National Park with an experienced driver/guide.
 The wildlife here is exceptional, featuring most of Africa's big game, and as the camp is a mere 10km from the park, the drive is straightforward even for those with children.
-On a recent visit in December 2016 we did a guided morning game drive into the Park, which left at 06h30 and returned at about 11h30 in time for lunch.
-This was a very productive drive in which we saw lion, cheetah, elephant, ostrich as well as some smaller game – all in the space of a few hours.
-The cost of the guided game drive, at the time of our trip, was N$550 per person, including soft drinks.
-It is also possible to do a guided bushwalk on the property at a cost of about N$260 per person.
+On our most recent visit in December 2016 we did a guided morning game drive into the park, leaving at 6.30am and returning at about 11.30am in time for lunch.
+This was a very productive drive in which we saw lion, cheetah, elephant and ostrich as well as some smaller game – all in the space of a few hours.
+The cost of the guided game drive, at the time of our trip, was N$550 (£35) per person, including soft drinks.
+It is also possible to do a guided bushwalk on the property at a cost of about N$260 (£16) per person.

-Ideal length of stay: We would recommend staying two to three nights.
+- We would recommend staying here for two to three nights.

-Directions: Mushara Bush Camp is situated within the same reserve as the other three Mushara properties, about 1km from Mushara Lodge, and approximately 10km from Von Lindequist Gate, Etosha's eastern entrance.
+- Mushara Bush Camp is situated within the same reserve as the other three Mushara properties, about 1km from Mushara Lodge, and approximately 10km from the Von Lindequist Gate, Etosha's eastern entrance.

 Food & drink